Touchpoint Setup

 1{ 2 "classification": "input", 3 "fields": [ 4 { "id": "firstName", "value": "John" }, 5 { "id": "email", "value": "john@example.com" } 6 ] 7}

-Sample Handler
+Sample Custom Form Handler

 1<html lang="en"> 2 <head> 3 <title>Touchpoint Sample HTML</title> 4 <meta name="viewport" content="width=device-width, initial-scale=1"> 5 </head> 6 <body> 7 <script type="module"> 8 import { create, React, html } from "https://unpkg.com/@nlxai/touchpoint-ui@1.1.8-alpha.0/lib/index.js?module"; 9 10 function handleFormInput(fields, formElements) { 11 fields.forEach((field) => { 12 // Use the stored formElements to find the DOM element 13 if (formElements[field.id]) { 14 const element = formElements[field.id]; 15 element.value = field.value; 16 } else { 17 console.warn(`Field with id "${field.id}" not found in formElements`); 18 } 19 }); 20 } 21 22 const touchpointOptions = { 23 config: { 24 applicationUrl: "YOUR_APPLICATION_URL", 25 headers: { 26 "nlx-api-key": "YOUR_API_KEY", 27 }, 28 languageCode: "en-US", 29 }, 30 input: "voiceMini", // Enables voice input with bidirectional support 31 bidirectional: { 32 input: handleFormInput, 33 }, // Explicitly enable bidirectional mode.
 34 }; 35 36 </script> 37 </body> 38</html>